The great grey owl

 About:

-A big grey owl with yellow eyes, the great grey owl has a 135-160 cm wingspan and a body length of nearly 70 cm.
-It is grey and has a proportionally large and round head.
-On the face you can see fine grey rings around small yellow eyes and a yellowish beak.
-It eats mostly small rodents.
-They like to fly low through open areas in search of their prey, such as a clearing in the forest, power line openings and meadows where they have a good view.
+A large grey owl with striking yellow eyes, the great grey owl has a wingspan of 135–160 cm and a body length of nearly 70 cm.
+Its plumage is grey, and it has a proportionally large, round head.
+The facial disc shows fine grey rings surrounding the small yellow eyes and a pale yellowish beak.

 Did you know that:

-In recent decades, an increasing part of the known breeding, have been carried out in nests made voluntarily by people.
-In many cases these nests have replaced the natural twig nests and nesting tree stumps destroyed by logging.
+In recent decades, an increasing number of known breeding attempts have taken place in nests built specifically by humans.
+In many areas, these artificial nests have replaced the natural twig nests and tree stumps that were lost due to logging.

 Scientific name: Strix nebulosa